constellation-daq/Constellation/docs/manual/concepts/protocols.md

 downsides such as missing standard implementations, being limited to individual platforms, or a large and complex set of features not required for the purpose of Constellation.

-Hence, the Constellation Host Identification & Reconnaissance Protocol (CHIRP) has been devised which uses a set of defined beacons sent as broadcasts over UDP/IP to announce or request services.
+Hence, the Constellation Host Identification & Reconnaissance Protocol (CHIRP) has been devised.
+It is a IPv4 protocol intended to be used on local networks only which uses a set of defined beacons sent as broadcasts over UDP/IP to announce or request services.
 The beacon message contains a unique identified for the host and its Constellation group, the relevant service as well as IP address and port of the service.
 Three such beacons exist:

 * `OFFER`: A beacon of this type indicates that the sending host is offering the service at the provided endpoint.
 * `REQUEST`: This beacon solicits offers of the respective service from other hosts.